 Below is a selection of best practices for designing your ecommerce store to motivate buyers to complete checkout:

 The majority of ecommerce customers are now shopping on their mobile devices.
 To capture this audience, it’s essential to develop and design your mobile UX to be as seamless and smooth as possible.
-Follow best practices when it comes to checkout development, so customers get the same experience across devices.
+Follow best practices when it comes to checkout development by creating a responsive design, so customers get the same experience across devices.

 Display a full summary of all order details including product, payment, and shipping information.
 Giving customers the ability to review their order prior to finalizing payment is essential for giving them a clear picture of the order.
 If possible, you should display this throughout the entire checkout process, but it is a must for the end of checkout before a customer finalizes payment.